Steven Caldwell: Newcastle United

 Born in Stirling, Scotland, Caldwell started out his football career at Hutchison Vale, along with his younger brother Gary.
 He then joined Premiership club Newcastle United at age fourteen, along with Gary, where they began their football careers.
 In 1998, Caldwell signed his first professional contract with the club.
 At some point in the 1999–00 season, he was promoted to the first team, appearing twice as an unused substitute.

 In the 2000–01 season, Caldwell was called up to the first team, with Manager Bobby Robson said: "Caldwell's got a good pedigree.
 I like to put people in when it's right and when it's necessary and I can afford to do it, and not when we are forced to do it.
 But we are going to have the confidence with the lad to do it.
 He's a steady character, has indomitable spirit and we like him very much."
 Caldwell made his Newcastle United debut on 30 September 2000 against Manchester City, coming on as a second half substitute for Andy Griffin, and played the rest of the game, keeping a clean sheet, in a 1–0 win.
 On 1 November 2000, he made his first start for the club against Bradford City in the League Cup and scored his first goal for Newcastle United, as they won 4–3.
 Since making his debut for the club, Caldwell rotated in and out of the first team, due to facing competitions in the defence.
-He then featured four more times for Newcastle United by the end of the year, making three starts.
-It wasn't until on 3 March 2001 when Caldwell made his first appearances in two months, due to a thigh injury, starting the whole game, in a 1–1 draw against Everton.
-He later made two more appearances by the end of the 2000–01 season.
-At the end of the 2000–01 season, Caldwell went on to make nine appearances in all competitions.
+He went on to feature four more times for Newcastle United by the end of the year, making three starts.
+On 3 March 2001 Caldwell made his first appearances in two months following a thigh injury, playing the whole match in a 1–1 draw against Everton.
+He later made two additional appearances before the end of the 2000–01 season, finishing the campaign with a total of nine appearances in all competitions.